 The Australian Society of Archivists is the peak professional body for archivists in Australia.
 The Society uses an accreditation process to assess university courses to determine whether graduates will be eligible for professional membership with one, as opposed to two year's relevant work experience.
 Course accreditation also provides the ASA with an opportunity to express interest in courses and is a form of dialogue between the ASA and educators supporting the objectives of the Society to establish and maintain standards of archival practice and administration and of professional conduct amongst archivists, and to establish standards of archival qualifications and professional training.

-The criteria the ASA uses to assess courses is based on the Statement of Knowledge for Recordkeeping Professionals detailed under the Australia/Competencies heading above. http://www.archivists.org.au/course-accreditation
+The criteria that ASA uses to assess courses are based on the Statement of Knowledge for Recordkeeping Professionals detailed under the Australia/Competencies heading above.

 Records Management Association of Australasia (RMAA)